On this page

 We have awarded $1.3 million to an infrastructure project that will increase Victoria’s capacity to recycle solvents

-In the first round of this stream, we have awarded $8.1 million for infrastructure projects to improve the reprocessing and recycling of plastics and glass.
+We have awarded $32.1 million for infrastructure projects to improve the reprocessing and recycling of plastics, paper and glass.

 The Recycling Victoria Infrastructure Fund will help strengthen the local resource recovery sector by: